Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes, by law it is required on a semi-annual basis that all students be instructed in the proper way to evacuate a school bus in an emergency situation.
 Drills are performed on each route in the early fall and late spring of each school year.
 Drivers are trained in the proper use of emergency exits and procedures.

 Please remember that trash toters, recycle toters and yard waste containers must be placed at the curb for collection no later than 7am on your collection day.
+If your toter is reported as "not out" by waste hauler, they will not be able to return to collect it until your next scheduled service day.
 Trash or recycle toters that are overstuffed in any manner will not be emptied.
 Lids must be completely closed.
 If your toter has been reported as overstuffed or open by Waste Management, they are unable to retrieve your toter until your next regular trash day.

 Trash may be placed out for collection after 5 pm on the night before your trash day and no laterthan 7 am on trash day.
 Please make sure that your lid is completely closed and no items are outside of the toter.
 Late put-outs could result in your trash getting missed.
 Empty trash andrecycling toters must be brought back from the curb within 24 hours of collection.